-- Color shows emphasis....BUT...
+- Color shows emphasis....BUT..

 - It should be used sparingly

 - Certain colors cannot be used together

 - For example:

+- Red text cannot be used on blue backgrounds or vice versa

+- Blue text cannot be used on red backgrounds or vice versa

 - Colors that should virtually never be used are:

 - Purple, pink and bright green

 - Yellow can be used on black but never on white background

-So: NEVER use red and blue together...it might look OK on your computer screen, but it's horrible for the audience!!
+So: NEVER use red and blue together...it might look OK on your computer screen, but it's horrible on the projector screen!!